Trouble (Natalia Kills album)

-Trouble is the second and final solo studio album by English singer Teddy Sinclair under the name Natalia Kills.
+Trouble is the second and final studio album by English singer-songwriter Natalia Kills.
+(Note: Trouble is Kills' final album as a soloist, as she changed her name to Teddy Sinclair and formed the band Cruel Youth.)
 It was released on 3 September 2013 by Cherrytree Records through will.i.am Music Group and Interscope.
 Recording for the album started in early 2012 and took place in Los Angeles and New York.
 During that time, Sinclair was accompanied by producers including Jeff Bhasker, who served as Troubles executive producer and handled the production, instrumentation and songwriting.

-In comparison with the sound and lyrical content of Sinclair's debut album Perfectionist (2011), Trouble has a heavier atmosphere driven by electric guitars and strong percussion.
-The lyrics were largely co-written by Sinclair and Bhasker and explore Sinclair's difficult childhood and adolescence.
-Sinclair designed the album's cover art, which symbolizes its main themes.
-Upon release, music critics commended the album's cohesion and perceived an evolution in Sinclair's songwriting.
+In comparison with the sound and lyrical content of Kills' debut album Perfectionist (2011), Trouble has a heavier atmosphere driven by electric guitars and strong percussion.
+The lyrics were largely co-written by Kills and Bhasker and explore the singer's difficult childhood and adolescence.
+Kills designed the album's cover art, which symbolizes its main themes.
+Upon release, music critics commended the album's cohesion and perceived an evolution in Kills' songwriting.

 The album was announced with the release of a music video for "Controversy" in September 2012.
 Three singles were commissioned from Trouble; they were accompanied by respective music videos.
 The release of "Problem" and "Saturday Night" preceded the album's release; later, a remix of the album's title track served as its third single.
 With the exception of the US Billboard 200, where it peaked at number 70, the album failed to chart internationally.
-It is confirmed by Sinclair herself this is her final album under the name Natalia Kills.